Understanding Common Bidet Seat Terms

 Q

-Quick Release Seat – Electric bidet seats click into a “catch plate”, which is secured to the toilet (see “Catch Plate Installation” for more details on this straightforward process).
-Removing the bidet seat is as easy as pressing a “quick release” button on the side of the seat, which disengages it from the catch plate and allows it to be lifted off with very little effort.
-This feature is especially helpful if you wish to give the seat or the toilet an extra-thorough cleaning.
+Quick Release Seat – Electric bidet seats click into a “catch plate,” which is secured to the toilet.
+(See “Catch Plate Installation” for more details on this straightforward process.)
+Removing the bidet seat is as easy as pressing a “quick release” button on the side of the seat.
+This disengages the seat from the catch plate and allows it to be lifted off with very little effort.
+This feature is especially helpful if you wish to give the seat or toilet an extra-thorough cleaning.

 R